18 Apr 6 tips on BUYING Temporary WiFi

 Any temporary WiFi solution should offer you easy and instant connectivity without long term contractual tie-ins, giving you the flexibility to hire the solution for as long as you need.

-Fli-Fi’s Top Tips
+Fli-Fi’s Top Tips FOR BUYING TEMPORARY WIFI

 1. Explore contract terms and hidden extras

-When you’re looking to buy temporary WiFi it’s important to look closely at the costs and explore any hidden extras to ensure that these don’t spiral out of control.
+When you’re considering buying temporary WiFi it’s important to look closely at the costs and explore any hidden extras to ensure that these don’t spiral out of control.
 Can you hire a WiFi solution on a day rate and is there a minimum commitment?
 Ideally if you are running a short-term event you should be able to hire WiFi by the day, but it’s worth checking whether you can easily extend the rental if required.
 What about set-up, installation and break-down – is there a cost to be factored in for this?
 If someone needs to come to site to set it up then there is likely to be a charge incurred.
 There could be site survey fees which may be optional or mandatory.
 Finally, support – what happens if the WiFi solution stops working? – how quickly can support be given?
 Is there an additional cost for this or is full support given?
 It’s always wise to have it managed to allow you to focus on your work.